elegantchaos/CatalystSparkleExample/README.md

 As things stand, you will probably need to copy bits of this project into your own projects in order to adopt the approach shown here.
 You'll need to copy/re-create the plugin target, and the parts of the application that load the plugin and implement the `SparkleDriver` protocol.

-Eventually I plan to make the plugin (and glue code) into a library that your app can just adopt.
+Eventually I plan to make the plugin (and glue code) into a separate library that your app can just depend on.

-At that point I'll probably move the example application out of here and into its own separate repository.
-It will then use the plugin library just like any other app.
+At that point I'll update this example application to depend on that library too.

 ## The Basic Plan